-This project is funded by the Government of Canada’s Canada Summer Jobs program.
+This project is funded by the Government of Canada’s Canada Summer Jobs program in partnership with the Burnaby Arts Council.

 Each summer in concert with Canada Summer Jobs employs four to six students from SFU who write, direct and produce a play geared towards children.
 The play provides a chance to engage with live theatre for Burnaby families as well as Children’s Hospital, Ronald MacDonald House, and Canuck Place.